 Northeast Thailand, known as Isan, is one of Thailand's most rural and agricultural regions.
 Isan is one of the most authentic areas that is often overlooked when traveling Thailand.
 If you want to experience Thailand as it once was, you should include Northeast Thailand in your trip itinerary.

-Chiang Khan is a small peaceful town in Loei province in Northeast Thailand, located on the bank of the Mekong River with Laos on the other side of the river.
+Chiang Khan is a small peaceful town in Loei province, located on the bank of the Mekong River with Laos on the other side of the river.
+Chiang Khan is an old town and a very popular destination for Thai tourists.
+The town is famous for its simple wooden houses adapted to be guest houses, coffee shops, and souvenir shops.

 Weather in Northeast Thailand